serverless/status/README.md

 <br>
 <br>

-**Status** ⎯⎯⎯ A serverless status page powered by Serverless Cloud.
+**Serverless Status** ⎯⎯⎯ A serverless status page powered by Serverless Cloud.
 You can see a live demo and follow up on the status of all Serverless, Inc's services at status.serverless.com.

 To get started, make sure the Serverless Cloud CLI is installed...